burritojustice/sonoma-napa-fire-map-viirs/README.md

 https://rmgsc.cr.usgs.gov/outgoing/GeoMAC/current_year_fire_data/current_year_all_states/

-##map source:
+## map

+scene file:

 https://mapzen.com/tangram/play/?api=22/1119#11.5535/38.3784/-122.5101

 Colors are divided into 12 hour steps.
-White dots are the latest data -- the darker the color, the older the data, using the [Viridian palette](https://github.com/politiken-journalism/scale-color-perceptual).
+White dots are the latest data, yellow 12 hours before that, orange the day before -- the darker the color, the older the data, using the [Viridian palette](https://github.com/politiken-journalism/scale-color-perceptual).

 The date can be locked down on line 208.
 Primary source is defined on line 133, in the `viirs_7d:` url.